luisFilipePT/github-covid-finder/CONTRIBUTING.md

-# Contributing to xgeeks - JS Intl Kitchen Sink
+# Contributing to GitHub Covid Finder

 🎉🚀🙌🏻 First off, thanks for taking the time to contribute! 🙌🏻🚀🎉